gavv/signal-estimator/README.md

 You may need to configure sample rate (`--rate`) and the number of channels (`--chans`).
 Selected rate should be supported by both output and input devices.

 You may also need to configure ALSA ring buffer size (`--out-latency` and `--in-latency`) and the number of periods (I/O frames) in the ring buffer (`--out-periods` and `--in-periods`).
-These parameters affect software latency and output / input robustness, but should not affect measured hardware latency.
-If there are glitches, you can try doubling default buffer size and period count.
+These parameters affect software latency and output / input robustness, but almost does not affect estimated hardware latency.

+If there are glitches, you can try increasing buffer size and number of periods.
+Note that usually both of them should be multiple of power of two.

 Disabling PulseAudio
 --------------------